The next 6 months: The food adventure and introducing solids!

 *pro tip - make a double batch on Sunday to feed the family for the week (it also freezes great)

-Please let us know if there are certain topics of specific interest to you and we’ll be sure to include them while we brainstorm future posts.
-Whether it is about products, our website or blog, we want to hear from YOU!
+Got something on your mind?
+Questions, product ideas, or parenting hacks?
+Drop us a line!
+Ahimsa is here because of you—parents & babies are our heart & soul.
+Seriously, we LOVE hearing from you.
+Whether it is about stainless steel dishware, our website or blog, we want to hear from YOU!
 Parents and children will always be at the center of Ahimsa.
 It’s why we do what we do.
-We’re excited to have a platform to connect with you.
-Send in your thoughts and we will listen!
 Teamwork makes the Dream Work ...

 The American Academy of Pediatrics (AAP) released a report in July 2018 suggesting ways that families can limit exposure to certain chemicals at mealtime, including “the use of alternatives to plastic, such as glass or stainless steel, when possible.”
 The report explained that “…some additives are put directly in foods, while “indirect” additives may include chemicals from plastic, glues, dyes, paper, cardboard”.
 Further, “Children are more sensitive to chemical exposures because they eat and drink more, relative to body weight, than adults do, and are still growing and developing.”
 While stainless steel items meet the recommendation to avoid plastic products in children, Ahimsa® products have the obvious advantage of not breaking like glass.